 1. Users with the highest number of purchases in 2022 or 2023.
 Considering only the purchases related to the years 2022 and 2023, the first part of this application aims to find the users associated with the highest number of purchases in the years 2022 or 2023.
-Specifically, a user is selected if (i) the number of purchases of that user in the year 2022 is equal to the maximum number of purchases in the year 2022 among all users or (ii) the number of purchases of that user in the year 2023 is equal to the maximum number of purchases in the year 2023 among all users.
-The first HDFS output folder must contain the identifiers of the selected users (one Userld per output line).
+Specifically, a user is selected if (i) the number of purchases of that user in the year 2022 is equal to the maximum number of purchases in the year 2022 among all users or (ii) the number of purchases of that user in the year 2023 is equal to the maximum number of purchases of that user.
+The first HDFS output folder must contain the identifiers of the selected users (one UserId per output line).